shimaden/tw/README.md

 # Usakotter
-Commind line Twitter client - a fork of tw written by Shokai
+Commind line Twitter client - a fork of tw written by shokai

 # Features
 ```